philia897/liz-desktop/README.md

 - **`trigger_shortcut:`**
   _Shortcut key to trigger a specific action_
-  This is the default keyboard shortcut used to trigger a specific action in Liz.
+  This is the default keyboard shortcut used to trigger `Show` in Liz.
 By default, it is set to `Ctrl+Alt+L`.

 You can control the Liz configuration via any of the following ways: